-How Scary Is ‘Mowgli’ On Netflix?
-It’s More Intense Than You’d Expect
+‘Mowgli’ On Netflix Is Way More Intense & Less Kid-Friendly Than You’d Expect

 Another Jungle Book film adaptation is coming out, and this time it shows a part of the story the Disney animated and live action versions didn't.
 Netflix's Mowgli: Legend of the Jungle, shows Mowgli going into the human village, and his journey is a dark one.
 Mowgli is actually kind of scary — at least scarier than what viewers might be expecting.